ycm-core/YouCompleteMe/README.md

 By default, when YCM inserts a namespace, it will insert the `using` statement under the nearest `using` statement.
 You may prefer that the `using` statement is inserted somewhere, for example, to preserve sorting.
-If so, you can set this option to override this behaviour.
+If so, you can set this option to override this behavior.

 When this option is set, instead of inserting the `using` statement itself, YCM will set the global variable `g:ycm_namespace_to_insert` to the namespace to